Gutters control the water flow from your roof. They serve to protect your roof, soffit, fascia, walls, foundation, and landscaping.

 Cleaning your gutters regularly can prevent clogging.
 You should clean your gutters at least twice per year, usually in the fall after the leaves have fallen and again in the spring.
 It is also important to check your gutters after major storms to check for storm debris and ensure they are in proper working order.
 Even gutters with screen cover systems need to be cleaned regularly.

-If your home is more than one-story or if you are uneasy on a ladder, it is recommended that you hire a handyman to clean your gutters.
 If you choose to tackle the project yourself you will need a few basic supplies including:

 · A ladder (make sure to use the right size ladder for the job and follow basic ladder safety)